Warp Records: 1980s record shop origins

-In the mid-1980s, Steve Beckett and Rob Mitchell, then in their early twenties, were active in the music scene of Sheffield, England.
-Beckett described 1980s Sheffield, once a major industrial town, as "run-down and industrial".
+In the mid-1980s, Steve Beckett and Rob Mitchell, then in their early twenties, were active in the music scene of Sheffield in Northern England.
 Sheffield's steel manufacturing was in decline, and abandoned warehouses were being used for illegal raves as part of the growing subculture of club music and acid house.
 Sheffield had produced electronic bands including the Human League, Heaven 17 and Cabaret Voltaire.

 Beckett and Mitchell worked at FON, a record store on Division Street that was a focal point of Sheffield's music scene.
-According to Beckett, the shop mainly sold indie and alternative records before expanding to imports from electronic Chicago house records.
+According to Beckett, it mainly sold indie and alternative records before expanding to imported Chicago house records.
 Beckett had a background in indie rock, and discovered electronic music while working in FON.
 FON also operated a recording studio used by artists such as David Bowie, Yazz and Chakk.

-In 1987, Beckett and Mitchell partnered with the Sheffield musician and producer Robert Gordon to refit the FON shop as Warp Records, funded by selling tickets for events at the University of Sheffield.
-They originally named the store Warped Records, but this was difficult to hear over a telephone.
-The shop specialised in imports released by American dance labels such as Transmat, Metroplex, Trax Records and Underground Resistance, which sold out quickly.
+In 1987, Beckett and Mitchell partnered with the Sheffield musician and producer Robert Gordon to refit FON as Warp Records, funded by selling tickets for events at the University of Sheffield.
+They originally named it Warped Records, but this was difficult to hear over a telephone.
+It specialised in imports released by American dance labels such as Transmat, Metroplex, Trax Records and Underground Resistance, which sold out quickly.